-- We are early in our development efforts and have a limited operating history and no products approved for commercial sale. - · We have incurred significant net losses and expect to continue to incur significant net losses for the foreseeable future. - Our ability to generate revenue and achieve profitability depends on our ability to achieve our objectives relating to discovery, development and commercialization of our product candidates. - We will require substantial additional capital to finance our operations.
+- We are early in our development efforts and have a limited operating history and no products approved for commercial sale. - We have incurred significant net losses and expect to continue to incur significant net losses for the foreseeable future - If the Merger is not completed, we will reconsider our strategic alternatives, including dissolving and liquidating our assets, pursuing another strategic transaction, or operating our business.
+Our future capital requirements depend on many factors, and adequate additional financing may not be available to us on acceptable terms, or at all. - We will require substantial additional capital to finance our operations.